Annual EOSDIS Survey Shows Continued High Levels of Customer Satisfaction

 CSI scores were computed for each DAAC based on individual DAAC survey responses.
-Oak Ridge National Laboratory (ORNL) DAAC and the Ocean Biology DAAC (OB.DAAC) both received the highest individual DAAC CSI scores (81).
-ORNL improved one point over 2015 while OB.DAAC improved three points from last year (78 to 81).
+NASA's Oak Ridge National Laboratory (ORNL) DAAC and Ocean Biology DAAC (OB.DAAC) both received the highest individual DAAC CSI scores (81).
+ORNL DAAC improved one point over 2015 while OB.DAAC improved three points from last year (78 to 81).
 All other DAACs received strong CSI scores in the 70s.
-Along with OB.DAAC, the Global Hydrology Resource Center (GHRC) DAAC and the Level 1 and Atmosphere Archive and Distribution System (LAADS) also saw three point improvements over their 2015 CSI scorers (GHRC: 71 to 74; LAADS: 74 to 77).
+Along with OB.DAAC, NASA's Global Hydrology Resource Center (GHRC) DAAC and Level 1 and Atmosphere Archive and Distribution System (LAADS) DAAC also saw three point improvements over their 2015 CSI scorers (GHRC DAAC: 71 to 74; LAADS DAAC: 74 to 77).

-The Alaska Satellite Facility (ASF) DAAC gained two points from 2015 (77 to 79), while the Goddard Earth Sciences Data and Information Services Center (GES DISC), the Physical Oceanography DAAC (PO.DAAC), and the Socioeconomic Data and Applications Center (SEDAC) all saw one point gains over their 2015 CSI scores.
+NASA's Alaska Satellite Facility (ASF) DAAC gained two points from 2015 (77 to 79), while NASA's Goddard Earth Sciences Data and Information Services Center (GES DISC), Physical Oceanography DAAC (PO.DAAC), and Socioeconomic Data and Applications Center (SEDAC) all saw one point gains over their 2015 CSI scores.
 LP DAAC remained unchanged at 78.
-The Atmospheric Science Data Center at NASA's Langley Research Center (ASDC LaRC), the National Snow and Ice Data Center (NSIDC), and the Crustal Dynamics Data Information System (CDDIS) all lost one point from their 2015 CSI scores.
+NASA's Atmospheric Science Data Center (ASDC), National Snow and Ice Data Center (NSIDC) DAAC, and Crustal Dynamics Data Information System (CDDIS) all lost one point from their 2015 CSI scores.

 As noted by CFI Group, respondents’ Likelihood to Recommend the DAAC they dealt with to a colleague (87, up one point from 2015) and Likelihood to Use the Services Provided by the DAAC in the Future (88, unchanged from 2015) remain very strong.
 For individual DAAC scores dating back to the first EOSDIS ACSI survey in 2004, please visit the ACSI Reports page on the Earthdata website.